ningzhangfisk/CSCI241/Slides/CircularList.md

 + For `Circularly Linked List` data structure, we use [CircularlyLinkedList class](https://replit.com/@ZhangNing1/CSCI241NingZhang#CSCI241/CircularlyLinkedList.java).

++ Application of Circular Linked List
+  - The real life application where the circular linked list is used is our Personal Computers, where multiple applications are running.
+All the running applications are kept in a circular linked list and the OS gives a fixed time slot to all for running.
+The Operating System keeps on iterating over the linked list until all the applications are completed.
+  - Another example can be Multiplayer games.
+All the Players are kept in a Circular Linked List and the pointer keeps on moving forward as a player's chance ends.
+  - Circular Linked List can also be used to create Circular Queue.
+In a Queue we have to keep two pointers, FRONT and REAR in memory all the time, where as in Circular Linked List, only one pointer is required.

 ## 3.2.2 Operations
 + **traverse**: To traverse all the nodes one after another.
 + **insert**: To add a node at the given position.